Keiichiro Shibuya to Appear on DOMMUNE’s “Vocal Cord AI Summit: Day 1” with Naohiro Ukawa and Takashi Ikegami.

-ATAK Academy Launches.
-The first session will be held on Saturday, January 17, featuring Hidetaka Ishida with the lecture “Art in the Age of AI: A Grammatology of Android Opera.”
+ATAK Academy launches with its first session on Saturday, January 17, featuring Hidetaka Ishida’s lecture, “Art in the Age of AI — The Grammatology of Android Opera.”

 In conjunction with the international collaborative production project led by Keiichiro Shibuya, ATAK Academy, a new initiative aimed at fostering the next generation of artists and art management professionals, is set to launch.